Techtonica/curriculum/project-example/week-10/animal-sighting-tracker.md

 Your app's React UI should have these features:
 - Error handling
 - Display some data from a min of 2 tables joined with SQL
+- Display all data from a single database table
 - Show a list of all sightings, including the nickname of the individual sighted at each one (using a JOIN query).
 - Form to add a new sighting record
 - Form to add a new individual